Blackfoot Confederacy: Discovery and uses of horses

 Up until around 1730, the Blackfoot traveled by foot and used dogs to carry and pull some of their goods.
 They had not seen horses in their previous lands, but were introduced to them on the Plains, as other tribes, such as the Shoshone, had already adopted their use.
 They saw the advantages of horses and wanted some.
 The Blackfoot called the horses ponokamita (elk dogs).
 The horses could carry much more weight than dogs and moved at a greater speed.
 They could be ridden for hunting and travel.

 Horses revolutionised life on the Great Plains and soon came to be regarded as a measure of wealth.
 Warriors regularly raided other tribes for their best horses.
 Horses were generally used as universal standards of barter.
 Medicine men were paid for cures and healing with horses.
 Those who designed shields or war bonnets were also paid in horses.
 The men gave horses to those who were owed gifts as well as to the needy.
 An individual's wealth rose with the number of horses accumulated, but a man did not keep an abundance of them.
 The individual's prestige and status was judged by the number of horses that he could give away.
 For the Indians who lived on the Plains, the principal value of property was to share it with others.

-After having driven the hostile Shoshone and Arapaho from the Northwestern Plains, the Niitsitapi began in 1800 a long phase of keen competition in the fur trade with their former Cree allies, which often escalated militarily.
+After driving the hostile Shoshone and Arapaho from the Northwestern Plains, the Niitsitapi began in 1800 a long phase of keen competition in the fur trade with their former Cree allies, which often escalated militarily.
 In addition both groups had adapted to using horses about 1730, so by mid-century an adequate supply of horses became a question of survival.
 Horse theft was at this stage not only a proof of courage, but often a desperate contribution to survival, for many ethnic groups competed for hunting in the grasslands.

 The Cree and Assiniboine continued horse raiding against the Gros Ventre (in Cree: Pawistiko Iyiniwak – "Rapids People" – "People of the Rapids"), allies of the Niitsitapi.
 The Gros Ventres were also known as Niya Wati Inew, Naywattamee ("They Live in Holes People"), because their tribal lands were along the Saskatchewan River Forks (the confluence of North and South Saskatchewan River).
 They had to withstand attacks of enemies with guns.
 In retaliation for Hudson's Bay Company (HBC) supplying their enemies with weapons, the Gros Ventre attacked and burned in 1793 South Branch House of the HBC on the South Saskatchewan River near the present village of St. Louis, Saskatchewan.
 Then, the tribe moved southward to the Milk River in Montana and allied themselves with the Blackfoot.
 The area between the North Saskatchewan River and Battle River (the name derives from the war fought between these two tribal groups) was the limit of the now warring tribal alliances.